Lyngby: DTU, campus and places for students

 Lyngby is a town situated 15km north of Copenhagen.
 It gathers around 55,000 residents and is a lively place of both science and culture.
 Lyngby is also home to the Technical University of Denmark, known as DTU.

 Lyngby may not be an obvious choice for people interested in living in Copenhagen, but it’s definitely worth considering.
-One of the reasons being many interesting places and activities available near the campus.
+One of the reasons being the many interesting places and activities available near the campus.
 Here are some examples:

-1# Jægerborg Dyrehave
+#1 Jægerborg Dyrehave

-Get ready to feel like a kid in an American 80s movie – cotton candy, rollercoasters and plush toys await.
+Get ready to feel like a kid in an American 80’s movie – cotton candy, rollercoasters and plush toys await.
 Dyrehavsbakken is one of the coolest and oldest amusement parks in Denmark.
 Besides the usual rides, you can also go to a little cinema, see magic shows and take lots of interesting photos.
 The park has a unique vibe, on the edge of family fun and creepy carnival.

 Nature is definitely one of Denmark’s strong suits.
-Yet another great park which will give you plenty of wildlife, plants, picnic spots and colors.
-Big enough to make a whole day trip, Lyngby Aamose will provide both as a romantic date and a family spot.
+Yet another great park which will give you plenty of wildlife, plants, picnic spots and colours.
+Big enough to make a whole day trip, Lyngby Åmose will provide both a romantic date and a family spot.
 It’s also a great sports area, with canoeing and biking possibilities.

 The DTU campus itself also offers many interesting places and activities.

 DTU’s students have access to several canteens, street food stations, a library, a bookstore, and unique facilities, such as DTU Skylab, other labs and the Nanotek.
 Students also have access to multiple exclusive digital tools and databases to help them learn and develop, including many e-books and millions of scientific articles.